recomb-conference/recomb2026/sponsorship_packages.md

 ## Diamond - $30,000

 - Three complimentary conference registrations
-- Exclusive Named Sponsor of two of the preferred full sessions of the conference (e.g. Cancer genomics, Sequence Analysis, Networks, Machine Learning …)
+- Exclusive Named Sponsor of a Poster Session or two of the preferred full sessions of the conference (e.g. Cancer genomics, Sequence Analysis, Networks, Machine Learning …)
-- Exhibit table in preferred location at coffee break area
-- Exhibit table in preferred location at Poster Sessions
+- Exhibit table in a preferred location at the Foyer of the Thessaloniki Concert Hall, Building M2.
 - Company logo on the conference website identified as Diamond Sponsor
+- Company page on the conference app
-- Logo slide at opening session
+- Logo slide during breaks
 - Company name included on signage in registration area and poster area
-- One company brochure or marketing piece inserted in conference handouts
+- One company brochure or marketing piece inserted in conference handouts	(if any)

 ## Platinum - $20,000

-- One complimentary conference registration
+- Two complimentary conference registrations
 - Exclusive Named Sponsor of a Poster Session or one of the full sessions of the conference (e.g. Cancer genomics, Sequence Analysis, Networks, Machine Learning …)
-- Exhibit table in preferred location at Poster Sessions
+- Exhibit table at the Foyer of the Thessaloniki Concert Hall, Building M2.
 - Company logo on the conference website identified as Platinum Sponsor
+- Company page on the conference app
-- Logo slide at opening session
+- Logo slide during breaks
 - Company name included on signage in registration area and poster area
-- One company brochure or marketing piece inserted in conference handouts

 ## Gold - $10,000

 - One complimentary conference registration
-- Exhibit table at Poster Sessions
+- Exhibit table at the Poster Sessions
 - Company logo on the conference website identified as a Gold Sponsor
+- Company page on the conference app
-- Logo slide at opening session
+- Logo slide during breaks
 - Company name included on signage in registration area and poster session
-- One company flyer inserted in the conference handouts

 ## Silver - $5,000

 - One complimentary conference registration
-- Exhibit table at Poster Sessions
 - Company logo on the conference website identified as a Silver Sponsor
+- Company page on the conference app
-- Logo slide at opening session
+- Logo slide during breaks
 - Company name included on signage in registration area

 ## Bronze - $2,500

 - Company logo on the conference website identified as a Bronze Sponsor
+- Company page on the conference app
-- Logo slide at opening session
+- Logo slide during breaks
 - Company name included on signage in registration area